-The attractive feature of $M{\rm sp-64}$ compared to $M{\rm d-64}$ is that it enables us to reduce both the memory requirement to store the preconditioner and the computational cost to construct it (dense versus sparse factorization).
+The attractive feature of M{sp-64} compared to M{d-64} is that it enables us to reduce both the memory requirement to store the preconditioner and the computational cost to construct it (dense versus sparse factorization).
 However, the counterpart of this computing resource saving could be a deterioration of the preconditioner quality that would slow down the convergence of PCG.
-In order to study the effect of the sparsification of the preconditioner on the convergence rate we display in Figure 5.2 and 5.3 the convergence history for various choices of the dropping parameter ξ involved in the definition of $M{\rm sp-64}$ in Equation (3.6).
+In order to study the effect of the sparsification of the preconditioner on the convergence rate we display in Figure 5.2 and 5.3 the convergence history for various choices of the dropping parameter ξ involved in the definition of M{sp-64} in Equation (3.6).
 On the left-hand side we display the convergence history as a function of the iterations.
-On the right-hand side, the convergence is given as a function of the computing time.
-In these latter graphs, the initial plateaus correspond to the setup time of the preconditioner.
+On the right-hand side, the convergence is given as a function of the preconditioner.
 It can be observed that, even though they require more iterations, the sparsified variants converge faster as the time per iteration is smaller and the setup of the preconditioner is cheaper.